grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 }
 ```

 Note how the method `PerformForTimeSlotIn()`, which triggers the specified behavior, is accidentally called *before* the mock is actually set up and the value of `frame.GetTimeSlot_Returns` is not taken into account.
-Thus this erroneous value does not alter the expected end result, but we'll not notice it.
+Thus this erroneous value does not alter the expected end result, and may go unnoticed.
 It sometimes turns out like this, most often in case of various boundary values (nulls etc.).

 #### 3. Using static data inside production code

-Once in a while, you have to jump in and add some new Statements to an existing class Specification and some logic to the class itself.
+Once in a while, you have to jump in and add some new Statements to an existing Specification and some logic to the class it describes.
 Let's assume that the class and its specification was written by someone else.
 Imagine this code is a wrapper around your product XML configuration file.
 You decide to write your Statements *after* applying the changes (“well", you say, “I am all protected by the Specification that is already in place, so I can make my change without risking regression, and then just test my changes and it is all good...").

 So, you start writing the new Statement.
 The Specification class already contains a member field like this: